howardwarren1982/nationality_predictor/README.md

 ## How to Use

 - Left click and drag to highlight a name.
-In the selected word menu you will see the plug-in. when you click the plug-in the top three possible nationalities for the person with the given name will display.
+In the selected word menu you will see the plug-in. when you click the plug-in the top possible nationalities for the person with the given name will display.

 ## Developer